-To ensure that the proposal review process is as fair and unbiased as possible, ALMA is beginning dual-anonymous review in Cycle 8 2021.
+To ensure that the proposal review process is as fair and unbiased as possible, proposals at ALMA are reviewed under a dual-anonymous system.
 In a dual-anonymous review, the proposal team does not know the identity of the reviewers and the reviewers do not know the identity of the proposal team.
-While proposers will still enter their names and affiliations in the OT, this information will not appear on the proposal cover sheet, nor in the tools used by the reviewers.
+While proposers will still enter their names and affiliations in the OT, this information will not appear on the proposal cover sheet, or in the tools used by the reviewers.
 It is the responsibility of the proposers to ensure anonymity is preserved when writing their proposals.
+Proposers are recommended to review the PDF file of their complete proposal (generated using the OT) to ensure that anonymity is preserved throughout the whole document.
+Proposals that do not follow the dual-anonymous guidelines may be subject to disqualification.
 Details and specific guidelines on how to write your proposal following the dual-anonymous requirements are provided in the Guidelines for Dual-Anonymous Proposals on the Science Portal.
 Proposers with resubmissions are encouraged to be particularly cognizant of changes needed in their text.
 All proposers are encouraged to use the Helpdesk for any questions relating to dual-anonymous review.